 Once you’ve applied for a placement with us through our Elder Hub platform, the family will take a read through of your profile, and we’ll be in touch in a few days to confirm if the family feel you’re a good fit, and let you know when you can meet them.
 Most of our communications are through email and text, so it’s important to keep your contact details updated at all times.

-What’s it like moving into someone else’s home?
+I'm considering live-in care, what's it like moving into someone else’s home?

 If you’re new to live-in care, the thought of moving into someone else’s home for the first time can be overwhelming, however we’ll do everything we can to make the move as comfortable as possible.

 Find out more in our guide to live-in care, to read some first-hand stories from carer’s already using the Elder platform.